basitali111/Hello-Microverse/README.md

 Project Name
-Making Hello Micorverse Project
+ Making Hello Microverse project

 Built With
--HTML
+HTML
--CSS
+Css

-Getting Started:
+Project Description:
-This is simple project from microverse how to setup a repo in your local machine.
+This is simple hello project by microverse how to install and mantain a repo in your local machine. we add linters for error correction and add some files like index.html and style.css files and configure it with linters to check error.

 👤 Author